 Phil Perry is a partner in the Washington, D.C. office of Latham & Watkins.
-He focuses his practice on complex civil and environmental litigation, Constitutional issues, federal administrative law.
+He focuses his practice on complex civil and environmental litigation, Constitutional issues, federal administrative law and government investigations.
 Over the past two decades, Mr. Perry has handled many high profile, high stakes matters.
 He has successfully challenged several federal regulatory actions, but has also intervened in litigation to defend federal permits, approvals and other government actions critical to his clients’ businesses.

 Mr. Perry previously served in several prominent and senior positions in government.
 In 2005, Mr. Perry was nominated by the President and confirmed unanimously by the US Senate as General Counsel of the US Department of Homeland Security.
 In that role, Mr. Perry managed an office of 1,500 lawyers responsible for all components of the Department.
 Prior to his appointment at Homeland, Mr. Perry served as General Counsel of the White House Office of Management and Budget, addressing budgetary, regulatory and policy issues across the Executive Branch.
 Mr. Perry also previously served as Acting Associate Attorney General for the US Department of Justice (the Department’s third ranking official), overseeing the Department’s Civil, Civil Rights, Environment and Natural Resources, Tax and Antitrust Divisions.
 Earlier in his career, Mr. Perry served as Counsel to the US Senate’s 1997 Special Investigation of Campaign Finance Abuses.